newatoms/beta/_private/pitches/stby.md

 ### Method

-We can show impact full conclusions and insights drawn from the research on everyday objects and show the physical changes
+We can show how impact full conclusions and insights drawn from the research and show the physical changes.

 ### Outcome